Tamas-Gavlider/WanderRoads/README.md

 ### Project Goals

-The primary goals of the app is to provide a platform for travelers to share experiences and learn about different cultures and countries.
+The primary goal of the app is to provide a platform for travelers to share experiences and learn about different cultures and countries.
 Allow users to post stories which are visible on an interactive world map, making travel memories more immersive.
 Suggest travel destinations based on user preferences using AI-driven recommendations.

 ### User Stories